Stuart Appleby's Golf Swing

 You'll notice on the way down, however, that he steepens his shoulders quite a bit.
 This will affect his follow through position, which some people have described as looking like more of a two plane position.
 You'll see in a moment why that happens.

-As he starts the downswing we also notice that when his arm is parallel to the ground the club matches up almost perfectly with where it was at the same position during the backswing and he's made a great transition into his left side.
+As he starts the downswing we also notice that when his arm is parallel to the ground the club matches up almost perfectly with where it was at the same position during the backswing and he's made a great transition into his lead side.

 Shaft through right forearmShaft through right forearm